abhilashak/jquery-tokeninput/README.md

 Extra feature done
 -------------------

-On Focus out you can see all the options in the drop down and you can easily select your options and also you can search and select.
+On Focus you can see the drop down automatically displays and you can easily select your options and also you can search and select.